digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 # How are born-digital materials transferred to a repository?

-* Physical shipments (i.e. a harddrive arrives in a box that was on a truck)
+* Physical shipment
-* Donor instructed to deposit materials through an institutional repository portal (example: <a href="https://library.ccny.cuny.edu/dss/ir" target="_blank">https://library.ccny.cuny.edu/dss/ir</a>) or other networked transfer
+* Donor deposits materials into an institutional repository
-* Donor instructed to securely transfer materials to a shared drive/networked folder
+* Donor securely uploads materials to a shared drive/networked folder
-* Archivist is called upon to do the transfer themselves (curator gives the archivist a laptop; archivist removes just the hard drive)
+* Archivist does transfer themselves (imaging)

 ---